Groundfloor Review: Is It Legit?

 All Groundfloor loans are short-term in nature.
 As discussed earlier, 12 to 18 months is typical, and some loans are much shorter than that.

 When you invest with Groundfloor, you cannot withdraw your funds early.
 You must wait until the loan is paid out before you can have access to your invested funds.
+But because you are instantly diversified across hundreds of projects, you can start to see repayments trickle in within as little as seven days.

 Does Groundfloor Have a Referral Program?